unicode-org/message-format-wg/spec/formatting.md

 #### Example 1

-Presuming a minimal implementation which only supports string values and matches keys by using string comparison, and a formatting context in which the variable reference `$foo` resolves to the string `'foo'` and the variable reference `$bar` resolves to the string `'bar'`, pattern selection proceeds as follows for this message:
+Presuming a minimal implementation which only supports `:string` annotation which matches keys by using string comparison, and a formatting context in which the variable reference `$foo` resolves to the string `'foo'` and the variable reference `$bar` resolves to the string `'bar'`, pattern selection proceeds as follows for this message:

 ```
-match {$foo} {$bar}
+match {$foo :string} {$bar :string}
 when bar bar {All bar}
 when foo foo {All foo}
 when * * {Otherwise}